Denise is a freelance writer of many genres, an animal rescuer and advocate, and a spirituality and paranormal

 Overcrowding and/or Competition for Resources

 Too many pets in a household (you are also a resource).

 They are new to the household and are searching for their former home or habitat.

 Privacy and Safety

-They wish to hide from meddlers or predators in order to give birth, or wish to die in peace.
+They wish to hide from meddlers or predators in order to give birth, or they wish to die in peace.

 They wish to return to a location where they recently gave birth or are searching for their litter.